appsmithorg/appsmith-docs/website/docs/reference/widgets/phone-input.md

 <dd>

-Controls the visibility of the dial code dropdown next to the input.
 Enabling this property allows the user to change the country code from the dropdown menu.

 </dd>